AndrejaKardos/AndrejaKardos/README.md

 3. Where are you from?

       I'm a citizen of Slovenia, a small country in Europe.
 I'm Slavic, hence the crazy name, haha.
-      I moved to Australia in 2019 to be with my Australian partner. :)
+      I moved to Melbourne in 2019 to be with my Australian partner. :)

 4. What do you do?